The time I was hired to go on a Christian singles cruise

 On the last evening I still felt like I didn't have much of a story.
-Mike and I sat in the ship-sized hotel room that had been our refuge.
-It had been the one place we could drop the act and speak candidly.
+Mike and I sat in the tiny quarters that had been our refuge.
+The miniature hotel room had been the one place we could drop the act and speak candidly.
 I sat at the tiny desk, Mike on one of the two single beds.
-This was evening was our last chance before we'd have the pleasure of a long drive back to Canada wishing we would have done everything we could to bring back a story.
+This evening was our last chance before we'd have the pleasure of a long drive back to Canada wishing we would have done everything we could to bring back a story.

-Since that wasn't an option, it was show time.
+That wasn't an option, so it was show time.
 That night at dinner I stood up and invited all the Christians to the chapel for a special event: my own testimony.

 Everyone came.
-There had been several activities planned for the Christian singles and this one it was by far the best attended event on the entire Christian Singles Cruise.
-I was horrified as I watched them keep coming in and the pews filling.
+There had been several activities planned previously, but this one was by far the best attended event on the entire Christian Singles Cruise.
+I was horrified as I watched the pews filling up.
 Somehow I thought it would be fine for a few to show, but not everyone.
-These folks were taking time out of their final opportunity to enjoy a cruise, their vacations.
-They were doing this because they cared.
-I was doing it for my story.
+These folks were taking time out of their final opportunity to enjoy a cruise, their vacations, may be a once-in-a-lifetime thing.
+They came to my testimonial because they cared.
+And I was doing it for my story.

 I explained how I grew up in a loving Christian home and that in my early 20s I started doubting that God really heard my prayers.
 I described the relief I felt when I finally stopped trying to believe.
 I told them why I felt I was better off now that I didn't expect answers to prayers and didn't worry about eternal damnation.

 When I was finished, the whole group tried to save me.
 With tenacity, they took turns helping me to understand.
 They were good, but every time they went in for a slam dunk, I put my hand up with another question.

 Cynthia the Organizer was rightfully suspicious.